Junior Research Fellowship (JRF) and Lectureship: What are the main differences between the two?

 What is Lectureship?

-CBSE UGC NET and CSIR UGC NET also helps to select candidates who wants to be a lecturer in a college.
+CBSE UGC NET and CSIR UGC NET also helps to select candidates who want to be a lecturer in a college.
 Based on your score, the merit list for lectureship is prepared.
 Students who qualify for Lectureship are eligible for recruitment as lecturers as well as for Junior Research Fellow in a scheme/project.
 However, they are not eligible for Regular JRF-NET Fellowship.

 Lectureship in a university is one of the most prestigious career paths for a student.
 It can be an incredibly rewarding job as you can talk about a subject that you enjoy.
-It?s also an inspiring job because as a lecturer one can get to see young people?s love of their subject increase with academic performance.
+It's also an inspiring job because as a lecturer one can get to see young people?s love of their subject increase with academic performance.

 What is the difference between UGC NET and CSIR NET?

 Research and lectureship are two career path that goes hand in hand.
 NET examination every year decides the fate of each student who wants to get into an academic career path.
 CSBE UGC NET and CSIR UGC NET examination are conducted twice every year.
-The main difference between the two examination is that UGC NET examination is conducted for all the subjects in the arts and commerce stream while CSIR NET examination is only for science streams.
+The main difference between the two examinations is that UGC NET examination is conducted for all the subjects in the arts and commerce stream while CSIR NET examination is only for science streams.

 Cut-off for Junior Research Fellowship (JRF) and Lectureship

 The cut-off JRF and Lectureship will be prepared after the result of the examination are declared.

 After the preparation of the answer key, there will be two separate merit list made for candidates.
 One for Junior Research Fellowship and one for Lectureship.
 It will be made on the basis of performance of the candidate in CSIR UGC NET examination.
 The students have to score above the cut-off marks to qualify for JRF and Lectureship.

 The cut off for CSIR UGC NET-DEC for June is given below: